How to Stop Procrastinating: The Science-Backed Fix

 Tomorrow comes.
 Same thing.

-Why You Procrastinate (It's Not Laziness)
+Why Do You Procrastinate?
+(It Is Not Laziness)

 The biggest misconception about procrastination is that it is about poor time management or a lack of discipline.
 Tim Pychyl, one of the leading researchers in the field, puts it bluntly: procrastination is "not a time management problem, it's an emotion management problem."

 When you sit down to work on something difficult, boring, or anxiety-producing, your brain registers a threat.
 Not a tiger.
 A feeling.
 The task triggers discomfort, whether that is fear of failure, overwhelm, perfectionism, or just plain boredom.
 Your brain, which is wired to prioritize immediate comfort, does what it has always done: it runs.
+That now-over-later pull is even stronger for people whose executive function runs differently, which is why accountability strategies built for ADHD lean on immediate, external consequences rather than distant rewards.

 That running looks like scrolling, snacking, cleaning, or any of the hundred small diversions you use to escape the feeling.
 It works, too.
 For about five minutes.